 Once you have cleaned up your custom code, the SoD management process can continue, and you can introduce the custom code to the rule set.
 When you establish the rules, SAP Access Control (GRC) can run the risk analysis on the user, role, or profile level.
 For more information on How to remediate SOD risks in SAP Access Control, check out my other blog article.

-Effort to remediate custom code
+The effort to remediate custom code

 Remediation is an ongoing process, and cleaning up existing programs depends on the security requirements of your company.
 If the requirements are manageable, we recommend the Pareto principle (80/20 rule) by first taking care of critical programs: